JetBrains/Qodana/General/qodana-yaml.md

       - asm/Visitor.java
       - benchmarks
 ```

-Exclude paths from analysis for all inspections by ID:
+Exclude paths from the analysis scope for all inspections by ID:
 ```
 exclude:
   - name: Annotator